SynergyAddons/synergy-addons/README.md

 # Synergy Addons v3.0.0

+# Note: Synergy Addons is no longer receiving support.
+While this should not effect current use, do not expect any new features to be introduced.

 ## LEGAL NOTICE: The plugin is in no way affiliated with Edupoint, nor should it be considered a project endorsed by Edupoint.

 ## OUR POLICY: Synergy Addons extension **does not** collect your data **at all**. *The ONLY reason we ask for page access is to change the visuals of Synergy.* Synergy Addons is also COPPA and FERPA compliant